sderose/zsh_argparse/README.md

 *Note*: Zerg functions themselves do not (yet) benefit from zerg for things like recognizing option abbreviations.
-For example, you can't say just `--descr`, etc.
+For example, you can't say just `zerg_add ... --descr`, etc.

 ==Zerg storage==

-zerg creates shell variable(s) for the parser itself and each distinct argument, These set typeset's -H (hidden) flag, so they won't show up in a generic list of variables (such as from just `typeset -p`).
+zerg creates shell variable(s) for the parser itself and each distinct argument.
+These set typeset's -H (hidden) flag to avoid clutter.
 Results from parsing actual command line arguments can be stored either in one more associative array, or in separate scalar variables.

 Because shell functions are executed within the same shell that invoked them (rather than a new sub-shell), the storage stays around.
-You can dispose of a parser object and any argument definitions it owns, with `zerg_del [parser_name]`.
-Or you can keep it around (say, for commands likely to be re-used) and save time by re-using rather than re-creating it:
+You can keep it around (say, for commands likely to be re-used) and save time by re-using rather than re-creating it:

 ```